obewds/vueventus/docs/guides/vueventus-cli.md

 The SSG stack additionally incorporates Markdown, auto-routing Pages, and auto-loading component (Unplugin) functionality in the development stack, allowing for markdown in Vue components and Vue components in markdown (just like VuePress/VitePress), automatic page routing, and automatic component loading and pre-compiling.

+### The Nuxt 3 Stack

+The {{ stack3 }} is a powerful combo with Nuxt 3, Vue 3, Tailwind CSS, and VueVentus all acting together for a really fast and flexible way to develop a web app or even an interaction-heavy website.
+Nuxt 3 is Typescript based by default.